mattkorczynski/mattkorczynski/README.md

-👋 I’m Matt Korczynski - currently operating in Wroclaw 🇵🇱 .
+I’m Matt Korczynski - currently operating in Wroclaw 🇵🇱 .
 I have been writting code in many other interesting places - 🇫🇮 🇸🇪 🇨🇭

 Most of my projects are private.
 Public part of my repo mainly consists of playing results with different technologies or basement projects.

-👀 My interests are hanging around data processing and analyzing.
+My interests are hanging around data processing and analyzing.

-🌱 I’m currently growing up with Python and Rust.

-📫 How to reach me -> matt.korczynski at gmail servers.
+How to reach me -> matt.korczynski at gmail servers.

 <!---